 Roxanne was a contestant on Season 1 of CBC Gem’s “Best In Miniature.”
 Her work has also appeared on CityTV’s Cityline and CBC Arts, and featured in Shrunk Magazine, Designer’s Today Magazine and the Toronto Star.
 She has exhibited with DesignTO and is a 2023 International Guild of Miniature Artisans (IGMA) scholarship recipient.

 Enter a world at once familiar and uncanny.
 Montreal-based artist Karine Giboulo invites visitors into an immersive reimagining of her home.
 Brought to life by over 500 miniature polymer clay figures, this is no ordinary house.
-Born of the COVID-19 pandemic, Housewarming is a sculpted documentary of individual and collective experiences grounded in current events.
 The colourful dioramas furnishing each room prompt reflection about the challenges we face as a society, including connectedness and isolation, aging and care, labour and consumerism, the climate crisis, food insecurity, and housing instability.
 Learn more

 Gardiner Friends, log in to access your discount.*